heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-02-creating-simpler-msi-setup.md

 ### License file

 When you use the built-in WixUI dialog set, you need to define your license file.
-Simply get your `License.rtf` ready and add this under your `<Product>` element:
+Simply get your `License.rtf` ready and add this under your `<Product>` element.
+Assuming your license file is located under `<WIX_PROJECT_DIR>\doc` folder.

 ```xml
 <WixVariable Id="WixUILicenseRtf" Value="doc\License.rtf" />
 ```